grettke/help/help.md

     -   M-<return> because the binding comes with Org
--   **electric-indent-just-newline:** For when I want to break out of the default Org indentation to start working at the beginning of the line for example when I'm done working in a list or have just created a new heading
+-   **electric-indent-just-newline:** For when I want to break out of the default Org indentation to start working at the beginning of the line for example when I&rsquo;m done working in a list or have just created a new heading
-    -   C-M-<return> because it is next step "lower" in the binding
+    -   C-M-<return> because it is next step &ldquo;lower&rdquo; in the binding
 -   **help/smart-open-line:** When I want to insert a new line between the current and next line then position the cursor correctly indented at the start of it.
     -   s-<return> because it is that is the last place in the modifier key chain